Vikki Stone

-Vikki Stone is a British composer, comedian, actress and musician.
+Vikki Stone is a British writer, composer, lyricist, comedian, actress and musician.
 In 2023, her show Hey Duggee Live was awarded the Laurence Olivier Award for Best Family Show.

 Early life

 Stone was born in Rugby, Warwickshire, attending Eastlands Primary school and then Rugby High School for Girls.
 She won a flute scholarship to attend Wells Cathedral School for the sixth form.
 In 1997, she became a flautist for the National Children's Orchestra.

 From 1999–2001, she was a member of the National Youth Music Theatre, performing in various productions.

 Later training was as an actor/musician at Rose Bruford College, and then a postgraduate at the Royal Academy of Music.
 In 2013, Stone was awarded a Foundation Fellowship from Wells Cathedral School, and in 2015, was made an Associate of the Royal Academy Of Music (ARAM).

 Television

 She has appeared as a comedian on The John Bishop Show (BBC One; 2015), Richard Hammond's Secret Service (BBC One), I'm a Celebrity...Get Me Out of Here!
 NOW!
 (ITV2), Dara Ó Briain: School of Hard Sums (Dave), It Was Alright in The 70s (Channel 4), Celebrity Bigmouths (Channel 5), Greatest Ever 3D Moments (Channel 4), 50 Funniest Moments of 2014 (Channel 4), Britain in Bed (BBC Three), Most Annoying People (BBC Three), The Hour (STV), FlashPrank (MTV), That Sunday Night Show (ITV) and This Morning (ITV).
 She narrated the second series of Impractical Jokers UK for BBC Three in 2014.

 Following a spoof "How To" look like Hilary Devey sketch that gained popularity after the real Hilary Devey became a fan of the impression, Stone appeared in BBC Two 's The Hilary Devey Story, performing as Hilary.

 Stone released "The Phillip Schofield Song", in which Phillip Schofield plays a cameo of himself, where he talks to Stone through the television from the This Morning set.
 Following the success of the video, Stone performed the song live on ITV1 to Schofield on This Morning.

 She also plays the character Miss Dotty in the CBBC show Titch & Ted.